fachat/MicroPET/CPLD/README.md

 ### 8296 control port

-This control port enables the RAM mapping in the upper 32k of bank 0, as implemented in the 8296 machine.
+This write only control port at $fff0 (65520) enables the RAM mapping in the upper 32k of bank 0, as implemented in the 8296 machine.
 The address of this port is $FFF0.
 To enable it, bit 3 in the Memory Map Control register must be set.